sethmccombs/resume/README.md

 linkedin.com/in/sethmccombs

-Junior  Operations  Engineer  looking  to  expand  my  knowledge  and  continue  on  my  path  from  IT  support  to  Site  Reliability  and  Cloud  technology.
+DevOps/SRE looking to expand my knowledge and continue on my path of growth in the Cloud Infrastructure field

 ## Skills
 * Amazon Web Services